-Participants and Procedure
+Participants and procedure

-Eighteen participants (14 women, 1 left handed; 19-30 years) were paid for their participation.
+Eighteen participants (14 women, 1 left-handed; 19-30 years) were paid for their participation.

-Experiment 2 involved three major changes in comparison to the conflict condition of Experiment 1.
+Experiment 2 involved three major changes in comparison with the conflict condition of Experiment 1.
 First, win and loss targets were represented by blue or yellow target boxes (counterbalanced across participants) that replaced the emotional faces.
-Second, movement cues were the letters "b" and "g".
-Participants were to move the manikin to the blue box when the letter "b" (German "blau", blue) appeared in the start box and to the yellow box when the letter "g" appeared in the start box (German "gelb", yellow).
+Second, movement cues were the letters "b" and "g."
+Participants were to move the manikin to the blue box when the letter "b" (German "blau," blue) appeared in the start box and to the yellow box when the letter "g" appeared in the start box (German "gelb," yellow).
 Third, no tones were presented after reaching the target box.

 Participants worked through 200 experimental trials that consisted of 170 win trials and 30 loss trials.
 Participants were informed about the color association with wins and losses.
-Instructions emphasized that five points are added to the point score when the manikin reaches the colored box associated with a win; in contrast, five points are subtracted from the total score when the manikin reaches the colored box associated with a loss.
+Instructions emphasized that 5 points would be added to the point score when the manikin reached the colored box associated with a win; in contrast, 5 points would be subtracted from the total score when the manikin reached the colored box associated with a loss.
 Erroneous and omitted responses were penalized with a subtraction of 10 points.
-All other procedural details were identical with those of the conflict condition in Experiment 1 anticipations (7.7%) and incorrect responses (0.05%) were excluded from the analyses.
-Informal visual inspection of the movement data indicated that one participant showed a particularly pronounced curved trajectory.
-Z-transformation of the means of the trajectory data revealed that MAD and AUC of this participant exceeded 3 standard deviations from the samples mean MAD or AUC.
-Therefore, we removed this data set from the analyses.
-Including the participant in the analyses did not change the pattern of results.
+All other procedural details were identical to those of the conflict condition in Experiment 1.